Each indicator is composed of one or more measures that show

 - Long-term – an assessment of change since the earliest date for

-which data are available, although if data do not precede 1996 a
+which data are available, although if the data run is for less than

-- Short-term – an assessment of change since 2000 (or the closest
+- Short-term – an assessment of change over the latest five

-one per cent threshold, the direction of change is given
+threshold, the direction of change is given simply as an

-simply as an acknowledgement of very recent trends and as a
+acknowledgement of very recent trends and as a possible early